TANGO-Project/monitor-infrastructure/rest-api/README.md

 GET "/api/info-stats"
 ```

-Get stats info of all hosts.
+Returns the stats of all hosts.
 This method returns the (last) values of the different metrics gathered by Collectd (in **all** host).

-**Response:** If a metric was not found, it the service returns "NOT FOUND" for this concrete metric.
+**Response:** If a metric was not found, then the service returns "NOT FOUND" for this concrete metric.

 **Response:** Temperature is expressed in degrees **celsius**, Memory in **MB**, Power in **Watts**, Usage in **%**.